Faculty Scholarship Support

 ACCE awards a Dupree Construction Education Fund Scholarship up to $5,000 to a candidate pursing an advanced degree in construction management with a desire to teach in an ACCE-accredited construction management program.
 Applicants must have been accepted into a Master’s degree or Ph.
 D. program in construction management at an Institution with an ACCE-accredited undergraduate program.
 Additional information and the link to the online application form can be found at the link below.

-ACCE awards a Dupree Construction Education Fund up to $5,000 in conjunction with the National Housing Endowment to a candidate pursing an advanced degree in construction management with a desire to teach residential construction in an ACCE-accredited construction management program.
+ACCE awards an NHE Residential Construction Education Scholarship up to $5,000 in conjunction with the National Housing Endowment to a candidate pursuing an advanced degree in construction management with a desire to teach residential construction in an ACCE-accredited construction management program.
 Applicants should have experience in residential construction.
 Applicants must have been accepted into a Master’s degree or Ph.
 D. program in construction management at an Institution with an ACCE-accredited undergraduate program.
 Additional information and the link to the online application form can be found below.

 Scholarship Programs for Students

-The final product of ACCE’s efforts is quality graduates from our programs that will bring immediate value to the construction industry that they will work in.
-To assist students that are pursuing their degrees in construction related degree programs, association and corporate partners of ACCE provide scholarships for students.
+The final product of ACCE’s efforts is quality graduates from our programs who will bring immediate value to the construction industry.
+To assist students pursuing degrees in construction-related degree programs, ACCE's association and corporate partners provide scholarships.
 Below is a list of our sponsors and their respective scholarship programs.

 Click image to VIEW/DOWNLOAD the Faculty Scholarship a.
 Please print and display in your Department for potential applicants.